 Why are historical documents different than standard documents?

-Historical documents often have restrictions on how they can be scanned in or copied, and finding accessible copies of more obscure documents can be highly difficult.
+Historical documents often have restrictions on scanning and copying for personal use.
+Finding accessible copies of more obscure documents can be highly difficult as a result.
 In addition, people that are visiting historical libraries often don’t have large amounts of technology with them, and librarians may not be trained in accessibility either.
 This post focuses on quick, free ways to configure historical documents so that they can be enlarged or read out loud while preserving them for future generations.

 Physical typed documents

-Documents that were written using a typewriter or printed out from a computer have the benefit of having uniform letters and size, unlike handwriting.
-For this reason, they are a great candidate for being scanned in using OCR so that text can be enlarged or read out loud.
-Since documents can be too fragile for traditional scanners, I like to use the app Microsoft Office Lens, which makes scanning as easy as taking a picture.
-I also have had great luck using a scanning pen like the ScanMarker Air, which can read information out loud or have it exported into another document- though make sure to ask permission before using it.
-Read more about Microsoft Office Lens here and the ScanMarker Air here.
+Documents written using a typewriter or a computer have uniform letters and size, unlike handwriting.
+For this reason, they are a great candidate for OCR scanning technology.
+This way, the text can be enlarged or read out loud.
+Since documents can be too fragile for traditional scanners, I use the app Microsoft Office Lens, which makes scanning as easy as taking a picture.
+I also have had great luck using a scanning pen like the ScanMarker Air, which can read information out loud or have it exported into another document.
+Make sure to ask permission before using outside technology though.

-Almost all historical images feature black-and-white photography, which can be blurry or difficult to see for someone with vision impairment- read more about simulating vision conditions using photo editing here.
-While I have used the Seeing AI image description feature to figure out what is in a photo, I mostly rely on image descriptions from librarians, teachers, and museum curators to fully understand a physical image.
+Almost all historical images feature black-and-white photography, which can be blurry or difficult to see for someone with vision impairment.
+Sometimes, I use the Seeing AI image description feature to figure out what is in a photo.
+Usually, I rely on image descriptions from librarians, teachers, and museum curators to fully understand a physical image.
 Important items to have in an image description include: